PGCE Secondary - Physical Education

 Throughout the year students are encouraged and required to work in teams which will enhance cohort cohesion as well as support professional and academic development.
 Students will therefore learn from their peers as well as their academic and professional tutors.
 Students will be able to analyse a range of classroom perspectives and stakeholder viewpoints, triangulating between theory, practice and policy.

 Our playing facilities both are excellent.
-The Graham Sports Centre covers about forty-four acres.
+The Maiden Castle Sports Centre covers about forty-four acres.
 Here there is a sports hall, indoor rowing tank, squash courts, multi-gym, physiotherapy centre, athletics track, Astro-Turf floodlight pitches, tennis courts, numerous soccer, hockey, rugby and cricket pitches, as well as a lacrosse pitch.
 These playing facilities have also been used as the site of the World Cross-Country Championships.

 The Racecourse playing fields are situated close to the City Centre and cover about twenty acres.
 These include a cricket ground, rugby pitch, football and hockey pitches, as well as two fives and two squash courts in the Racecourse pavilion.
 The Racecourse cricket ground has been used by Durham County Cricket Club for first class fixtures and also hosted the Australian tourists.

 GCSE English and Mathematics at grade 4 (or C) or above (or equivalent) which must be achieved by the time of application.
 If your equivalent qualifications are from an overseas institution you must apply for a Statement of Comparability from NARIC (ecctis.co.uk/naric/).

 You MUST include confirmation of the above on your application, personal statement and reference, or you will not be invited for interview.

 We welcome applicants who have been pro-active in developing their subject knowledge in: